 - Soak the adzuki beans in water overnight.

 - Drain the beans.
 Combine the beans and water in a small sauce pan.
 Bring the water to a boil.
-Cover and let it simmer for 45 minutes - 1 hour until the beans are mushy.
-Use the back of a spoon or vegetable/potato masher to mash up the beans.
+Cover and let it simmer for 2 hours until the beans are mushy.
+Use a blender to blend the bean mixture until a smooth consistency.

 - Add the sugar and continue to heat the beans until a thick mixture forms (1-2 minutes).
 It should look like a very thick bean soup.